The best way to get started, is to get started.

 Soy Protein Isolate: Most non-organic soy is genetically modified and is a burden on the immune system.
 Our immune system has developed and evolved over thousands of years.
 When we introduce a genetically modified food to the immune system, it’s like speaking Chinese to an English-speaking person and expecting them to understand it.
 Our immune system doesn’t recognize the language of “genetically modified” and, as a result, identifies it as foreign and executes an immune response.
 [4. http://www.responsibletechnology.org/resources]

-Artificial Flavours: Should a sick person be eating anything “artificial”?
-Artificial is used to give a strawberry flavour because actual, real, from-the-earth, strawberries are nowhere to be seen.
+Artificial Flavours: Should a sick person be eating anything “artificial?”
+Artificial is used to give the drink a strawberry flavour because an actual, grown-in-the-earth strawberry is nowhere to be seen.

-FD&C Red#3, FD&C Yellow#6, FD&C Blue #1: Imagine what ensure would look like without three different colours?
-Our innate senses lead us to foods that have bright colour because we know that that is where the nutrition is.
-Food manufacturers exploit this by colouring our food to make it look more appealing.
+FD&C Red#3, FD&C Yellow#6, FD&C Blue #1: Imagine what Ensure would look like without three different colours?
+Our innate senses lead us to foods that are bright in colour because we know that’s where the nutrition is.
+Food manufacturers exploit this concept by colouring our food to make it look more appealing.

 What Is The Alternative?